aless80/tantrix/README.md

 python ./tantrix.py
 python ./tantrix.py

-## Description of this version
+## Description of version 12
-In version 12 I fixed several bugs with change of turn, see post_confirm in deck.py. cfg.history records the moves.
+Fixed several bugs with change of turn, see post_confirm in deck.py. cfg.history records the moves.
-A known bug to fix happens when a forced tile cannot be placed because it causes an impossible tile with three colors.
+->A known bug to fix happens when a forced tile cannot be placed because it causes an impossible tile with three colors.
-Player name cannot be already taken and must start with non-numeric character
+Player name cannot be already taken and must start with non-numeric character Seed for random generator is decided by server when game starts

 ## TODO
+dialogs: colors for solitaire
 	confirm dialog when quit
-are random always the same sequence because of random.Random(0) communicate extracted tile with server!
-dialogs: colors for solitaire
 	alert when quitting wroom. self problem in clientListener quit server more gracefully if channel is already taken Quit game goes back to room